 The lovely Attingham Park is a National Trust site with a difference, opening up more than 200 acres of beautiful parkland for you to enjoy.
 Of course, you can enjoy much of what’s here for you to explore with your pets, too!
 There are few areas like this close by, either!

 Shropshire is a delightful county that’s famous with locals and visitors alike, mainly for the fact that it is picturesque to a fault.
 The dog walks in and around the region are some of the most peaceful and serene, and what’s more, you can take on challenging hill walks or gentle flats as you prefer.
-You make Shropshire dog walking work your way!
+You make Shropshire dog walking work your way and be sure to check out all the brilliant Shropshire dog friendly hot tub cottage holidays.

 Of course, regardless of where you walk in Shropshire, there’s always a chance that you’re going to want to check into a pub or two along the way!
 Therefore, why not start looking into pet friendly pubs in Shropshire?
 Dogs are welcome at many different establishments across the region, meaning it’s well worth taking on a drink or two to refresh.
 You may even find that there are some pubs that offer your pets treats at the bar, too!

 Beyond friendly pubs and drinking scenes, do take a look at the countryside dog walks in Shropshire.
 Sometimes, the best walks are recommended by fellow dog lovers – after all, who will know the trails better than them?

 Take our list of where to walk your dog as a great starting point and start finding your own unique adventures along the way, too.
 Nice and simple – prepare for the perfect walk.